-Eligibility criteria (in addition to criteria for severe asthma): these vary between payers, but usually include:
+Eligibility criteria (in addition to criteria for severe asthma): these may vary between payers or by age-group, but often include:

-- More than a specified number of severe exacerbations in the last year, and - Type 2 biomarkers above a specified level (e.g., blood eosinophils ≥150/μl and ≤1500/μl; or FeNO ≥25 ppb); OR requirement for maintenance OCS
+- More than a specified number of severe exacerbations in the last year, and - Type 2 biomarkers above a specified level (e.g., blood eosinophils ≥150/μL and ≤1500/μL, or FeNO ≥25 ppb) OR requirement for maintenance OCS.

-Outcomes: Meta-analysis of RCTs in patients with uncontrolled severe asthma (ACQ-5 ≥1.5) and at least one exacerbation in the last year: anti-IL4Rα led to 56% reduction in severe exacerbations; improvements in quality of life, symptom control and lung function were significant, 303 but less than the clinically important difference.
-In a post hoc analysis, clinical outcomes were similar in patients with allergic and non-allergic phenotype at baseline.
-614 In patients with OCS-dependent severe asthma, without minimum requirements for blood eosinophil count or FeNO, the median reduction in OCS dose with anti-IL4Rα versus placebo was 50%.
-615 In follow-up, changes were maintained through 2 years of follow-up.
-616 In children 6-11 years with eosinophilic/Type 2 asthma, dupilumab reduced severe exacerbation rate and increased lung function; children taking maintenance OCS were excluded.
-300 In patients with chronic rhinosinusitis with nasal polyps, dupilumab reduced the size of nasal polyps, improved nasal symptoms and reduced the need for OCS or sinus surgery. ^{515,617} Additional details about nasal polyps are found on p.108.
+Outcomes: Meta-analysis of RCTs in patients with uncontrolled severe asthma (ACQ-5 ≥1.5) and at least one exacerbation in the last year: anti-IL4Rα led to 56% reduction in severe exacerbations; improvements in quality of life, symptom control and lung function were statistically significant,385 but less than the clinically important differences.
+In a post hoc analysis, clinical outcomes were similar in patients with allergic and non-allergic phenotype at baseline.688 In patients with OCS-dependent severe asthma, without minimum requirements for blood eosinophil count or FeNO, the median reduction in OCS dose with anti-IL4Rα versus placebo was 50%.689 In follow-up, changes were maintained through 2 years of follow-up.690 In children 6-11 years with eosinophilic/Type 2 asthma, dupilumab reduced severe exacerbation rate and increased lung function; children taking maintenance OCS were excluded.386 In patients with chronic rhinosinusitis with nasal polyps, dupilumab reduced the size of nasal polyps, improved nasal symptoms and reduced the need for OCS or sinus surgery.^{561,691} See p.120 for more details about nasal polyps.